 Yes, the library, the Write Spot and CASA will be open (limited capacity) and online resources are also available.
 Common areas and high touch surfaces will be disinfected regularly.
 For more information on how to access library resources online and library updates visit https://library.swau.edu/.

 Will students be able to meet with professors in person during office hours?

-Yes, please contact individual professors to set an appointment.
+Yes, Please contact individual professors to set an appointment.
 Meetings may occur in larger venues such as classrooms or conference rooms to ensure that physical distancing is maintained.
-Facemasks are recommended for in-person meetings.

 Who can I contact if I have another question relating to COVID-19?

 For any additional questions, please email the COVID-19 Taskforce Team at COVID@swau.edu and your question will be routed to the appropriate department.